Teach English in Thailand

 If I need to take the TESOL course, do I arrive 4 weeks before my start date?

 No, we have TESOL courses on EVERY start date listed on the website.
 We run them every month, all year long.
 Everyone (regardless of if they need to do the course) will start do the 1 week orientation together, and those taking the course will stay an additional 3 weeks after orientation.

 Get a behind the scenes look at your TESOL course in Chiang Mai

 Does the location of your TESOL course affect where you are placed?

 No. Your placement could end up being anywhere in Thailand, regardless of which course you take.

 This TESOL course is internationally accredited by the Online TESOL and TEFL Standards Agency (OTTSA).
-The course is audited quarterly by OTTSA staff, and will qualify you to teach anywhere that requires or prefers a TEFL or TESOL certification for the rest of your life.
+The course is audited quarterly by OTTSA staff, and will qualify you to teach anywhere in the world that requires or prefers a TEFL or TESOL certification.
+The certification lasts for the rest of your life!